 - The week runs Monday to Sunday for all weekly benefits

 - A journey groups together any forms of transport when there is less than 60 minutes between tapping off one and onto the next.
 This can be a bit confusing and you may think you have taken way more than 8 trips but the definition of a journey is slightly different.

 You could have done the same for a bit less if you’d scheduled with cost-saving in mind, the big difference would be having the hours gap between tapping off and back on and saving the longer ferry trips for later in the week.
 We ended up paying for 13 individual trips, not 8 because of the combining journey rule.
 Still, we thought that was great value for hopping the ferries and trains whenever and wherever we wanted.

 You want one of these big boats if you are going out that close to the heads as although you’ll stay within the harbour you do come very close to the entrance and even with the minimal breeze it can become a bit chopping as you turn across the tide.

-The best part of using the ferries is not only the big time saving getting to many destinations but the fabulous views of the Opera House, Harbour bridge and the many cliffs, coves and bays along the harbours edge.
-There’s multi-million dollar real estate dotted all along here and if you’re headed anywhere to the right you’ll get a glimpse of Kirrabilli house, the second home of Australia’s Prime Minister.
+The best part of using the ferries is not only the big time saving getting to many destinations but the fabulous views of the Opera House, Harbour Bridge and the many cliffs, coves and bays along the edge of the harbour.
+There’s multi-million dollar real estate dotted all along here and if you’re headed anywhere to the right you’ll get a glimpse of Kirribilli house, the second home of Australia’s Prime Minister.

-The fleet of 28 boats cover over a million kilometers a year keeping commuters connected on either side of the sprawling harbour.
+The fleet of 28 boats covers over a million kilometres a year keeping commuters connected on either side of the sprawling harbour.

 The train system is frequent and efficient.
-Through the city all the trains we used were the two story design with a smaller platform level area with 8 seats and standing room at each entry door.
+Throughout the city, all the trains we used were the two-story design with a smaller platform level area with 8 seats and standing room at each entry door.
 Use of these seats is prioritised for those most in need who would find the stair access to the main seating carriages challenging.